More software projects have gone awry for lack of calendar time than for all other causes combined.

 There is a case that our views of project deadlines are clouded by short-term goals and prejudices and while thinking of a project's deadlines we often forget about the bigger picture, the overall success of the project.
 The only reason project management exists, both on the customer's side and at the developer's side, is for the overall success of the project so that it meets the requirements of project's stakeholders.
 So we need to take a holistic view in this regard.
 The first step in this direction is to ask the questions,

-• How is the deadline arrived at?
+How is the deadline arrived at?

-• What are the factors involved in meeting the deadline?
+What are the factors involved in meeting the deadline?

-• Is it correct to regard, meeting of a deadline as success and missing it a failure?
+Is it correct to regard, meeting of a deadline as success and missing it a failure?

 The answers to these questions are known to all.
 Deadlines are either estimated or set.
 Estimating is not an exact science; it is a heuristic aimed to arrive at a likely date of completion of task.
 Quite often, deadlines are set by managements based on their feel of the work involved, which can be quite off the mark.
 Software development depends on a lot of factors like the problem at hand, working environment, development environment – its stability and ease of use, quality of documentation, software process model followed for development, the clarity of requirements, inter-personal relationship between the developers and the customer and also between members of the development team, etc. A many of the factors may be beyond the control of a development team.
 In fact, a development team may really be trying to do the work in spite of some unfavorable factors.

 Realizing the importance of meeting deadlines to the longevity of projects, many developers just claim meeting the deadline without completion of work.
 What follows is a protracted round of discussions during which the work done and not done is discovered.
 The storm of deadline weathered, what come at the end of work review is a list of errors or missing items, which can be taken up in the next milestone.
 Regarding missing a deadline as failure, consider a team which has done an exceptional quality work, taken pains to find a lot of hidden requirements and is only a few days away from completing a milestone when the deadline passes.
 Technically, it has missed a deadline and a short-sighted management may consider it a failure.
-It is not as rare as one may think; ask any software guru, it does happen.
+It is not as rare as one may think; ask any software expert, it does happen.
 The situation is similar to that of a policeman who chased a robber for a kilometer, almost caught him and then heard the siren announcing the end of his duty for the day.
 He let the robber go.

 DEADLINE AS ESTIMATED DATE OF COMPLETION (EDC)

-1. optimistic time, O
+- optimistic time, O

-2. most likely time, M
+- most likely time, M

-3. pessimistic time, P
+- pessimistic time, P

 Figure 2: The Optimistic, Most Likely, Pessimistic and Expected Times for Project Completion

-As per PERT, the expected time for work completion, E is (O + 4M + P) / 6.
-It is biased towards the most likely time.
-This would be fine for engineering projects where specifications are in the form of engineering drawings and manufacturing and construction processes well understood using work study and time study techniques.
-In software development, we have a lot of uncertainties, the biggest being unknown or miss-understood requirements.
-Also, since programmers have a sense of pride and over-confidence, given a work, they feel that they would be able to do it fast.
-The problem is compounded by the management desire to play a major role in project execution and to drive the project with close supervision.
+.
 Alas, neither the management nor the programmers can undo the delays caused by missing and miss-understood requirements and also poor software engineering.
 The urge to do the project faster creates a tense environment where programmers make more and more design and programming errors.
 The more a team tries to do the project faster, the more the delays as the errors keep on accumulating.
 The team gets into a vicious circle of poor software quality and project delays, from where, as time progresses, it becomes more and more difficult to come out.

 THE CASE FOR A RELAXED INITIAL EDC